 Start asking some questions to determine what alternatives might be available…

 - Check with the local Health Department about their records of any previous perc tests.
 Try to determine if they searched the entire property for a proper septic drain field (in many cases, one section of the property may fail the test, while another section of the property may pass with flying colors).

 - Ask if it's possible to appeal the results of the previous perc test, and under what circumstances they would reconsider their original determination.

 - Find out what time of year the failed perc test was performed.
 In many areas, the water table is higher during certain seasons and lower in others (e.g. – winter vs. summer) – which can have an influence on the soil drainage rate.

 - If these first steps fail, it may be worth considering a modified septic system on the property.
-Some alternative septic systems can be reasonably priced (depending on the property’s situation and the local requirements) and even environmentally friendly.
-These systems can be a bit more expensive than a conventional option, but it may give you more options to work with.
+Some alternative septic systems can be reasonably priced (depending on the property's situation and the local requirements) and even environmentally friendly.
+These systems can be a bit more expensive than a conventional option, but they may give you more options to work with.

 - Remember that soil types can vary across any parcel of land (and the topography of the lot can also make a big difference).
 Be sure to tell your excavator to try a few places – you might be glad you did!

 - Also keep in mind that in some areas, if you wait long enough, the municipal water and sewer may become available.
 If your plan is to buy land and hold it for a while, it could still be worth your while.

 It's also worth noting that when a property fails a perc test, it doesn't necessarily mean you can't build anything on it.
 In many cases, you can get around this issue if you're willing to spend more money on an engineered system and/or add a raised sand bed to overcome the drainage issue (depending on what the Health Department is willing to allow).